nsacyber/Windows-Secure-Host-Baseline/Windows/Compliance/README.md

 ## Base64 Encoded PowerShell Audits
+The following PowerShell-based checks need to be base 64 encoded to run correctly.

 WN10-00-000050 - Local volumes must be formatted using NTFS.
 The following PowerShell can automate this check but it must be Base64 encoded to run under Nessus.

 ```